u-wave/web/packages/u-wave-web-middleware/README.md

 This package contains the compiled client side and server-side middleware.
 This is all you need to serve the web client.

 The main package including uncompiled and partially compiled client side code is [u-wave-web][].
+The documentation there applies to this package as well.

 ## License